 Smoking Cessation Classes

-There are FREE classes available to anyone interested in becoming tobacco free.
-This is a six-week series of classes that meet once a week for an hour.
+FREE classes are available to anyone interested in becoming tobacco free.
 This program will help you find the tools that you need to become and stay tobacco free.
 It is designed to help tobacco users deal with triggers, weight control, withdrawal symptoms, daily stress and setback prevention.
 Quitting is one of the best things that you can do for your personal health and the health of those around you.
 Classes are provided by Northeast Florida Area Health Education Center.

 Good Reasons for Quitting